 What weather should I expect in Dubai?

-You can learn more about the exact weather, including sea temperatures and rainfall to expect each month in Dubai here:
+You can learn more about the exact weather, including sea temperatures, rainfall and humidity to expect each month in Dubai here:

 - January weather in Dubai